France Gall: 1990s: Double jeu and retirement

-After a year in Los Angeles, she released her album France in 1996.
-The same year, she headlined at the Paris Olympia.
-In 1997, she announced her retirement and recorded an unplugged show for French television showcasing songs from her final album.
+After residing in Los Angeles for some time, Gall released her sixteenth and final solo album France in 1996.
+The same year, she headlined at the concert venue Olympia.
+In 1997, after the death of her daughter Pauline, she announced her retirement from the music industry.
+Gall subsequently spent much time at her residence on the island of Ngor, Senegal.